October 8, 2022 | Aprimo Blog

 Without a doubt, the most common creative suite still used by designers of all content types is the Adobe Creative Cloud, including InDesign, Photoshop, and Premier.
 Creatives are always under pressure to meet constant deadlines.
 Incorporating a DAM integration that creates a more efficient work process can be a huge relief.

-At the core of content findability and usage, is metadata and taxonomy.
+At the core of content findability and usage, are metadata and taxonomy.

 Metadata and taxonomy determine where a file is located and how easily it can be found and used in a campaign.
 Today, most of the work of finding assets is manual.
 Adding metadata to an asset is also largely manual.
 This task falls to DAM librarians, content creators, or content originators depending on a company’s preference.
 Human variance and error can also cause inconsistencies in metadata and taxonomy.

 Product Information Management (PIM) and work management tools are key.
 Companies have found that they contain a vast amount of critical, non-visual data that can be used to enrich an asset.

 A sustainable strategy is to integrate the DAM with other systems that enable the automatic flow and enrichment of an asset.
 This means that data about a product stored in a Product Information Management (PIM) tool or campaign information stored in a work management solution will become associated with the asset automatically, removing the potential for pesky human error.
 Adding a DAM for inRiver, a popular PIM solution is one approach many marketing teams pursue.

-Once content becomes findable, it’s critical that it finds its way into market!
+Once content becomes findable, it’s critical that it finds its way into the market!

 By focusing your efforts on your main Marketing Cloud and your Web CMS, you can cover many of the most content-heavy channels you’ll encounter.
 Your channel owners will then be able to select from already-approved content within their solution’s existing interface.
 Say hello to faster speed-to-market and improved consistency across brand assets.

 But before you think integrations are simply a “nice to have,” remember: integrations among systems make your marketing team nimbler and more effective at meeting customer needs.